The Savers Credit gives a special tax break to low- and moderate-income taxpayers who are saving for retirement.

 John and Maria are married and file jointly.
 He’ll contribute $1,000 to his 401(k) plan this year.
 She’ll contribute $1,000 to an IRA.
 Their 2018 combined adjusted gross income is $33,500.
 Each of them is therefore eligible to claim a 50% credit for their contributions.
 Together, their credits are worth $1,000.

 Christine files as a head of household.
 She’ll contribute $1,200 to her 403(b) plan this year.
 If her 2018 adjusted gross income is $28,000, she can claim a 20% Savers Credit for her contribution, worth $240.

 To claim the credit, use Form 8880, "Credit for Qualified Retirement Savings Contributions."

-Heads-up: You can only claim the Savers Credit if you use form 1040A, 1040 or 1040NR (not supported in TurboTax) to file your federal tax return.
+Heads-up: For tax years prior to 2018, you can only claim the Savers Credit if you use form 1040A, 1040 or 1040NR (not supported in TurboTax) to file your federal tax return.
 Although the IRS has included information about the Savers Credit in the instructions for Form 1040EZ, those instructions direct you to a different form.
 You can't claim it on Form 1040EZ.